-PETE M. WYER is a composer and musician from England with an interest in storytelling and innovation.
-He has created seven operas and music theatre works as well as scores for the London Symphony Orchestra, Royal Philharmonic Orchestra, Juilliard and Royal Opera House.
+PETE M. WYER is a composer and musician from England whose works often involve storytelling and innovation, especially in the area of immersive sound.
+He has created scores for the London Symphony Orchestra, Royal Philharmonic Orchestra, Juilliard, the orchestra of Welsh National Opera, The Crossing, BBC Television and the Royal Opera House as well as creating seven operas and music theatre works.

 In 2015 he was the composer and Musical Director for the 175th anniversary of Cunard in Liverpool and drew crowds in excess of 60,000: